superbobry/blog/content/pyspark-namedtuple.md

 framework.
 It allows to write Spark applications in pure Python handling the Python⇄JVM interop transparently behind the scenes.
-In this short writeup we are going to explore a peculiar quirk in the current (2.2.1) PySpark implementation -- namedtuple serialization.
+In this short writeup we are going to explore a peculiar quirk in the current (2.2.1) PySpark implementation &mdash; namedtuple serialization.

-[`collections.namedtuple`][namedtuple] is a concise way of defining *data classes*, that is classes whose sole purpose is storing a bunch of attributes.
+[`collections.namedtuple`][namedtuple] is a concise way of defining *data classes*, that is immutable classes whose sole purpose is storing a bunch of values.
 For example,

 ```python
 from collections import namedtuple